kenfar/DataGristle/README.md

    * gristle_validator
        - Validates csv files by confirming that all records have the right number of fields, and by apply a json schema full of requirements to each record.
+   * gristle_dir_merger
+       - Used to consolidate large directories with options to control matching criteria as well as matching actions.

 #gristle_validator